lunduniversity/introprog/README.md

   * `sbt eclipse` to make eclipse project files
   * `sbt plan/run` to generate the planning files
   * `sbt pdf` to make slides and compendium using pdflatex

+### Without sbt

+* **Plan** You can compile and run the Main.scala object in the `plan` directory using the command `scala Main` in terminal after you have manually compiled all `.scala` files.

+* **Latex** You can build the `.tex` files to `.pdf` with `pdflatex` in terminal or using your favourite Latex editor, e.g. texworks.

+* **Workspace** You can import the different sub projects in the `workspace` directory into your favorite IDE, e.g. Eclipse or IntelliJ, and build them there after importing each of them from within the IDE.

 ## How to contribute to this repo